 Learn More: Data Analytics vs. Data Science: A Breakdown

 Similarly, data science can be useful for reminding you of habitual purchases.
 If you order diapers every month, for example, you might see a strategically placed coupon or deal around the same time each month.
 This use of data is meant to act as a trigger, prompting you to think, “I just remembered I need to buy diapers, and I should buy them now because they are on sale.”

 2. Saves Money for Both Consumers and Companies

 Data science benefits both companies and consumers alike.
 McKinsey Global Institute found that big data can increase a retailer’s profit margin by 60 percent, and “services enabled by personal-location data can allow consumers to capture $600 billion in economic surplus,” meaning they are able to purchase a good or service for less than they were expecting.
 For example, if you budgeted $7,500 to purchase a jacuzzi and then found the exact model you wanted for $6,000, your economic surplus would be $1,500.
 Data science can simultaneously increase retailer profitability and save consumers money, which is a win-win for a healthy economy.

-Data science enables retailers to influence our purchasing habits, but the importance of gathering data extends much further.
+Data science doesn’t just enable retailers to influence our purchasing habits—its importance extends much further.